How it works

 And you should get a language that looks kind of like German!

-• that some languages use the same word for ‟blue” and ‟green”?
+• some languages use the same word for ‟blue” and ‟green”?

 This article will briefly explain some of the main things you might want to take control over, such as the sounds and spelling, as well as editing individual words.
 Meanwhile, our guides drill down into more detail on each topic.
 We also have a great YouTube channel on various topics.